daydreamboy/HelloProjects/README.md

 # HelloProjects
 A `Hello` series of learning iOS projects.
-The directories sored by alphabet.
+The directories sorted by alphabet.

 ### AppTestTemplate
 * The template project for HelloXXX project